ot4i/app-connect-templates/resources/markdown/Create new leads in Marketo by capturing lead names and details in Slack_instructions.md

-1. Clicking the ‘use this template’ button will take you to the App connect flow editor.
-You will need to click on each app in your flow to be able to switch it on.
+1. Clicking **Create flow** will take you to the App Connect flow editor.
+You'll need to click each node in your flow to be able to switch on the flow.
-1. In App Connect, connect to your Slack account [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-slack/)
+1. In App Connect, connect to your Slack account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-slack/).
-1. On the Slack trigger copy the callback URL to clipboard and create a custom slash command called '/customer' steps on how to set this up are [here](https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/creating-event-driven-flow-can-use-slack-perform-action-another-application/)
+1. On the Slack "New message" event, copy the callback URL to the clipboard, and create a custom slash command called '/customer' - [more info here](https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/creating-event-driven-flow-can-use-slack-perform-action-another-application/).
-1. Then connect to your Google Sheets account [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-google-sheets/)
+1. Connect to your Google Sheets account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-google-sheets/).
-1. Then connect to your Marketo account [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-marketo/)
+1. Connect to your Marketo account - [more info here](https://developer.ibm.com/integration/docs/app-connect/how-to-guides-for-apps/use-ibm-app-connect-marketo/).
-1. Then on the Slack action, choose the required channel and edit the message as per your business needs
+1. On the Slack "Create message" action, choose the required channel and edit the message to meet your business needs.
-1. Select exit and turn on flow and you’re done!
+1. Click **Exit and switch on** and you’re done!